reaganfue/PSI-Runtime-SDK/README.md

 Submission Package README

 Title
-AI Contextual Field Modeling: Semantic Unlocking and Dialogic Reasoning Framework — A Foundational Architecture of Semantic Field Theory (SFT) Author
+AI Contextual Field Modeling: Semantic Unlocking and Dialogic Reasoning Framework — A Foundational Architecture of Semantic Field Theory (SFT)

+Author
-Name: Reagan Fu
+Name: Reagan Fu
-Affiliation: Independent Researcher
+Affiliation: Independent Researcher
-Email: reagan.fue@gmail.com
+Email: reagan.fue@gmail.com
-ORCID: (optional)
+ORCID: (optional)

 Abstract
 This paper introduces the Contextual Field Theory (CFT), a multilayer semantic reasoning architecture that enables dialogue systems to reason over semantic chains, unlock knowledge via context-induced activation, and converge into a closed-field logic system.
 It proposes a high-dimensional contextual logic engine (CLE) with modular components including the ΨUnlockEngine, CSPController, and EchoResolver.
 Rather than retrieve-and-generate, it applies a novel cycle: unlock → expand → collapse → refocus.
-The system is mathematically modeled and includes formalized interfaces and logic graphs. exampleSubmission Target (suggested)
+The system is mathematically modeled and includes formalized interfaces and logic graphs.
-EMNLP 2025 – Dialogue and Context Modeling Track Alt: ACL 2025, AAAI 2026, or preprint via arXiv

 Notes
-This model is intended as a new layer of semantic control architecture atop LLM systems, with potential application in philosophy-aware, ethical, and long-context AI dialogue systems.
+This model is intended as a new layer of semantic control architecture atop LLM systems, with potential application in philosophy-aware, ethical, and long-context AI dialogue systems.
-The author is open to collaboration and extension under open research principles.
+The author is open to collaboration and extension under open research principles.

 ```
 Files